-Home - About Us - What We Believe - Specific Issues - Baptism and Communion
+Home - About Us - About Harvest - What We Believe - Specific Issues - Baptism and Communion

 Baptism and communion are the two ordinances required in the church.
 We believe that Christian baptism by immersion in water is a public identification with Jesus Christ in His death, burial and resurrection.
 Although baptism is not required for salvation, it is commanded of all believers and is for believers only (Matthew 28:19-20; Acts 2:38, 41; Acts 18:8).